andrebassi/runner-codes/docs/docusaurus/docs/languages/kotlin.md

 ## Overview

 Kotlin is a modern, concise language fully interoperable with Java.
-LLM-Firecracker provides Kotlin with OpenJDK runtime.
+Runner Codes provides Kotlin with OpenJDK runtime.

 ## Specifications